adding-a-functional-endpoint by microbus-io

 Prefix the route with `//` to set a hostname other than that of this microservice, e.g. `//another.host.name:1234/on-something`

 Describe the endpoint starting with its name, in Go doc style: `MyFunction does X`.
-Embed this description in followup steps wherever you see `MyFunction does X`.
+This becomes the godoc comment on the `define.Function` var.

 Identify the struct types in the signature.
-These complex types must be defined in the `myserviceapi` directory because they are part of the public API of the microservice.
+Define these complex types in the `myserviceapi` directory.
 Skip this step if there are no complex types.

 Place each definition in a separate file named after the type, e.g. `myserviceapi/mystruct.go`.

 If the complex type is owned by this microservice, define its struct explicitly.
-Be sure to include `json` tags with camelCase names and the `omitzero` option.
+Include `json` tags with camelCase names and the `omitzero` option, and a short `jsonschema` description tag on each field.

 ```go